Easah Suliman: International career

 Suliman has represented England at U16, U17, U18, U19 and U20 levels and was the first British Asian to captain an England side at any level.
 Suliman captained England Under-16s at the 2014 Montaigu Tournament with the side finishing third overall.
 Suliman has also captained England at under-17 level against the Faroe Islands.

 Suliman was promoted to the England Under-19 side in August 2016 and played the full match in a 1–1 friendly against the Netherlands Under-19 side.
 A penalty shoot-out was held following the match with Suliman scoring the winning penalty.
 Tom Davies of Everton started the game as captain but passed the armband to Suliman after he was substituted in the 61st minute.

 Suliman started every game at centre back in England Under-19's victorious 2017 UEFA European Under-19 Championship campaign in July 2017.
 He scored the opening goal in the final, a header following a rebound off the opposition goalkeeper, in England's 2–1 win over Portugal in Georgia's Tengiz Burjanadze Stadium.

-Easah is eligible to play for Pakistan because of his Pakistani background.
+Suliman is eligible to play for Pakistan because of his Pakistani background.
+On 18 May 2023, it was confirmed that Easah would represent Pakistan after FIFA approved the request from Pakistan Football Federation.

+On 14 June 2023, Suliman made his debut for the Pakistan national football team in a 1–0 friendly defeat to Kenya.
+On 17 June, he was selected in the Pakistan squad for the 2023 SAFF Championship which is a FIFA-sanctioned competition and would therefore tie Suliman's international future to Pakistan.
+He captained the side on his second match against Djibouti.

 Personal life

 Suliman has discussed his British Pakistani heritage and being a Muslim professional footballer in interviews.
+His family originates from the city of Mirpur in the Azad Kashmir region of Pakistan.
 He has spoken of his family's friendship with England cricketer Moeen Ali and how he encouraged him to keep going to secure a professional contract.